Galveston Museums: Best Places for Art, Culture and History

 While exploring Galveston Naval Museum, climb aboard ships, view exhibits and learn about the Navy.
 While planning, pack a picnic lunch to enjoy outdoors.

 Texas Seaport Museum houses an 1877 tall ship named Elissa.
 The ship was built in Aberdeen, Scotland, and transported commercial goods for over 90 years.
 Today, she offers a glimpse into the historic sailing industry.

 Board Elissa’s decks and admire her 19 sails.
 Imagine her on the water, as she still sails annually during sea trials in the Gulf of Mexico.
-After visiting the ship, check out the on-site museum and theater.
+After visiting the ship, check out the museum and theater.
 The museum showcases seaborne commerce and immigration, as Galveston is known as the Ellis Island of the West.
 For added fun, search the commuter database for family members and ancestors.

 See these Galveston museums up close with loved ones!
 Start planning and book a Galveston vacation rental.

 Need more things to do?
 Find more family fun in Galveston.